smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.16.6 - 2026-06-24

+### CHANGED
+- Improved A# and B# footnote accuracy.
+- Improved address matching for PR addresses in strict match mode.

 ## 5.16.5 - 2026-06-16

 ### CHANGED